 For six years freediving teacher Ted Roe has been conducting a photographic study documenting nature and the underwater world on the Big Island, Hawaii.
-He is one of a few people able to swim freely with wild dolphin pods at 60 feet without SCUBA tanks.
-Roe has documented images of their resting behaviors, hunting behaviors, play behaviors and many engaging interspecies communications.
+Roe has documented images of wild dolphins' resting behaviors, hunting behaviors, play behaviors and many engaging interspecies communications.
 The striking images in Roe's portfolio go further to document eye-to-eye contact, invitations and other interactions with wild dolphins.

 Roe's collection also includes beautiful photographs of turtles, fish, geckos, other wildlife, landscapes, flowers, sunsets, and some images of the Great Barrier Reef in Australia.

 Roe works with wildlife in a unique and respectful way.
-He uses almost no equipment; a small Canon G10 camera with an underwater housing and natural light.
 All underwater images are taken freediving with one breath.
 He does not pursue, disturb, confuse or upset wildlife.
 He does not use large cameras, flash, or underwater strobe lights.
 He does not use SCUBA equipment.

 As the controversy mounts over corporations profiting from captive dolphins and whales as exposed by movies like "The Cove" (Taiji, Japan) and "Blackfish" (SeaWorld); Roe's images show us that dolphins in the wild are the only show to see.
 He reminds us that dolphins are real beings that are open, welcoming, and sentient yet they are living challenging and difficult lives.
 He gives us a window into who they really are; their community, their true natures, their scars, and their natural beauty.